-This is usually because there is too much liquid or add-ins (veggies, etc.) in the recipe and not enough binder (eggs act like glue).
+- Choose the right recipe.
+Often if meatloaf falls apart, it is because there is too much liquid or add-ins (veggies, etc.) in the recipe and not enough binder (eggs act like glue).
 It’s a tricky balance, because you want a soft, tender loaf, not a tough dry one.
 A soft tender loaf, however, is more delicate.
 Try the recipe below, I find it strikes a perfect balance.

-The second point is that the meatloaf must be rested for at least ten minutes after it comes out of the oven, to allow the juices to redistribute and the loaf to firm up slightly.
+- Rest the meatloaf for at least ten minutes after it comes out of the oven, to allow the juices to redistribute and the loaf to firm up slightly.
 That small amount of patience will reward you with beautiful, tidy slices.

 What meat should I use for meatloaf?